top of page

 "The sun also shines behind the clouds."
 Quote from Karl Friedrich Wilhelm Wander

-Tip: If the weather is good, you can sleep at the top of the hill and watch a brilliant sunset and sunrise.
-Goosebumps!
-In bad weather, you should definitely stay at the bottom, if not descend.
-Observe the correct behaviour during thunderstorms!
+Tip: In good weather, you can spend the night at the top of the hill and experience a breathtaking sunset and a spectacular sunrise - an absolute goosebumps experience!
+In bad weather, you should definitely stay below or even descend.
+Pay particular attention to the correct behaviour during thunderstorms!

-Day 2: A first look out of the tent and I was greeted by a beautiful blue sky.
-I crawled out of the tent and breathed in the fresh morning air deeply, enjoying the feeling of freedom and adventure again.
-After a cup of tea and a small breakfast, I packed my things and prepared for a new day.
-Now it's time to gather strength for the upcoming climb.
-It's a sweaty, steady climb up and down the hills, along a magnificent panoramic path.
-In good weather I would describe it as easy.
-In bad weather or fog, however, it is difficult.
-You then have to pay special attention to drop-offs!
-After the enchanting "Old Man of Storr", the 48 metre high rock needle, your day ends at "Sithean Bhealaich Chumhaing".
-Enjoy another beautiful sunset there!
+Day 2: I took my first look out of the tent and was greeted by a bright blue sky.
+I crawled out, took a deep breath of the fresh morning air and savoured the feeling of freedom and adventure once again.
+After a cup of tea and a small breakfast, I packed my things and prepared myself for the new day.
+Now it was time to gather my strength for the climb ahead.
+It's a sweat-inducing climb up and down the hills along a marvellous panoramic path.
+I would classify it as easy in good weather, but challenging in bad weather or fog.
+Then you have to pay particular attention to drop-off points!
+After the enchanting ‘Old Man of Storr’, the 48 metre high rock needle, your day ends at ‘Sithean Bhealaich Chumhaing’.
+There you can enjoy another marvellous sunset!

 Due to the long distance and the sweaty altitude difference, I would like to recommend my ultra-light hiking gear at this point: